stran9682/frankmocap-blender-addon/README.md

 + The add-on GUI (gender, texture, hand pose) does not reflect the state of the currently selected SMPL-X model if you work with multiple models in one scene.
 + To maintain editor responsiveness the add-on does not automatically recalculate joint locations when you change the shape manually via Blender shape keys.
 Use the `Update Joint Locations` button to update the joint locations after manual shape key change.
 + To maintain editor responsiveness, the add-on does not automatically recalculate the corrective pose shape keys when you change the armature pose.
 Use the `Update Pose Shapes` button to update the joint locations after pose changes.
++ Unity FBX export is currently including an unnecessary duplicate of the animation track.
+It's possible to delete the duplicate in Unity Animation Inspector after import.

 ## License
 + Generated body mesh data using this add-on: